Hezbollah armed strength: Supply

 Hezbollah is supplied mostly by the states of Iran and Syria via land, air and sea.
-In addition, Hezbollah obtains some equipment from other markets, like Lebanon, North America, and Europe.
+Hezbollah obtains some equipment from other markets, like Lebanon, North America, and Europe.
 The majority of Hezbollah's weaponry is acquired or built by Iran and then trucked into Lebanon from Syria.

 Iran provides the majority of Hezbollah's funding and weapons, flying them through Iraqi airspace to Syria.
-Syria supplies some advanced weaponry and permits Iran to use Damascus as a waypoint to supply the group.
+Syria supplies some advanced weaponry and permits Iran to use Damascus as a waypoint to supply Hezbollah.
 Iran flies most materiel into Damascus area airports and has it trucked overland to Hezbollah, with some material flown directly to Lebanese airports.
 Both Iran and Syria's support increased after the 2006 Lebanon War, with Iran's support increasing more.
 Hezbollah owes its unique military power to the logistical support of Iran.
 Hezbollah's purpose, in Iran's view, is to deter American or Israeli attacks on Iran's nuclear facilities.